ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 association types, that provides 'information' related to the association type.

 ERO: Explicit Route Object is the path of the LSP encoded into a PCEP object.
-To represent an empty ERO object, i.e., without any subobjects, we use the notation "ERO={}".
-To represent an ERO object containing some given sequence of subobjects, we use the notation "ERO={A}".
+In this document, an empty ERO object, i.e., without any subobjects, is represented with notation "ERO={}".
+An ERO object containing a given sequence of subobjects is represented as "ERO={A}".

 # PCEP LSP Database

-We use the concept of the LSP-DB, as a database of actual LSP state in the network, to illustrate the internal state of PCEP speakers in response to various PCEP messages.
+This document uses the concept of the LSP-DB, a database of actual LSP state in the network, to illustrate the internal state of PCEP speakers in response to various PCEP messages.

-Note that the term "LSP", which stands for "Label Switched Path", if taken too literally would restrict our discussion to MPLS dataplane only.
-We take the term "LSP" to apply to non-MPLS paths as well, to avoid changing the name.
-Alternatively, we could rename LSP to "Instance".
+Note that the term "LSP", which stands for "Label Switched Path", if taken too literally, would restrict the discussion to the MPLS dataplane only.
+In this document, the term "LSP" is applied to non-MPLS paths as well, to avoid renaming the term.
+Alternatively, the term "LSP" could be replaced with "Instance".

 ## Structure